yesodweb/yesodweb.com-content/blog/2012/4/working-together.md

 Newcomers are confused about which framework to start with?
 Instead of touting our own virtues on Reddit and Stack Overflow, we should have a single Wiki page that gives fair, unbiased, and comprehensive descriptions of the distinctions amongst the frameworks.
-Someone loves Hamlet but wants to user acid-state, while using Snap's routing?
+Someone loves Hamlet but wants to use acid-state, while using Snap's routing?
 They should be able to ask us about it on web-devel, and we'll talk it out and come up with a solid example of how it's done.